cceckman/nice-dice/README.md

 - Is the attack roll, plus modifiers, greater than or equal to the target AC?
 (Hit)
 - Is the attack roll, plus modifiers, less than the target AC?
 (Miss)

-To accomplish this, dicer allows _bindings_: assigning a name to an expression, then using the _same result_ for that expression in multiple places.
+To accomplish this, nice-dice allows _bindings_: assigning a name to an expression, then using the _same result_ for that expression in multiple places.
 The binding syntax is `[NAME: roll] remainder`, where `NAME` is the name to assign, `roll` is the expression to give that name to, and `remainder` is the expression to use the name in.
 In `remainder`, `NAME` stands in as the result of that roll.